 Declaration of compliance with the German Corporate Governance Code

 In the previous financial year, Fielmann Aktiengesellschaft complied with the recommendation from the German Corporate Governance Code Government Commission and shall continue to comply with it in future with the following exceptions:

 The success of the company is based on its motivated and dedicated employees, and a partnership of trust.
 As a family-run business, Fielmann Aktiengesellschaft is characterised by flat hierarchies.
 All employees are able to turn to the managers or indeed to the Management Board in full confidence.
-The possibility is also open to third parties to turn in confidence to the Management Board or the Chairman of the Supervisory Board, For this reason, no separate platform for reporting legal infringements needs to be established for the time being.
+The possibility is also open to third parties to turn in confidence to the Management Board or the Chairman of the Supervisory Board.
+Irrespective of this, the Management Board does not wish to pre-empt the implementation of the EU Whistleblower Directive (Directive (EU) 2019/1937) in German law because only then will the precise legal requirements of a whistleblower protection system be determined.
+For this reason, no separate platform for reporting legal infringements needs to be established for the time being.

 When appointing Management Board members, Fielmann Aktiengesellschaft always makes its decisions based on the best qualifications and suitability for the benefit of the company.
 If a position on the Management Board has to be filled at any point in the future, Fielmann will plan to increase the share of women but will not make this point the single most important criterion in the selection.